Loading...

 Not Accepting Applications

 For farmers who want to undertake a new practiceA new practice is a practice that has not been previously implemented by the applicant on the acres included in the application.
-For example, if you have never used cover crops on a field and wish to plant cover crops for the first time.on their farm to support the planting or intercropping of cover crops left undisturbed over the winter (i.e., the crop cannot be chemically or physically terminated in the fall or winter).
-A new practice is a practice that has not been previously implemented by the applicant on the acres being applied for, and can include planting cover crops to be left over-winter either for the first-time or where they have previously been terminated or harvested in the fall.
-If a cover crop being applied for is to be harvested or grazed, a minimum of 6 inches of growth must be left undisturbed over winter (November to March).
-Approved projects must result in a planted cover crop in 2023.
+For example, if you have never used cover crops on a field and wish to plant cover crops for the first time.of cover cropping or interseeding cover crops and leave them undisturbed over the winter (i.e., the cover crop cannot be chemically or physically terminated in the fall or winter).
+A new practice is a practice that has not been previously implemented by the applicant and can include planting cover crops to be left over-wintering for the first time (including where cover crops were previously implemented but terminated or harvested in the fall) when new to the acres being applied for, OR where implementing a cover crop is new at a certain point in the rotation (e.g. the acres tied to the project may have been cover cropped after wheat, but not cover cropped after corn).

 On-Farm Climate Action Fund